 You can get peace and quiet at Jalama Beach County Park, about an hour north of Santa Barbara near the city of Lompoc.
 It’s in a completely isolated location and only accessible by way of a 14.5-mile winding paved road that branches off a remote section of Highway 1 (Cabrillo Hwy).
 The park address is 9999 Jalama Rd, Lompoc, CA 93436.

 The drive down Jalama Road is an experience of its own.
 It’s a twisting, scenic route, dead-ending at the park’s entrance on the coast.
-Aside from walking on the sand, there’s lots to enjoy here in solitude: fishing, swimming, whale-watching and seaside picnics.
+Aside from walking on the sand, there are many ways to enjoy this coastal retreat including fishing, swimming, whale-watching and seaside picnics.

-There’s a small snack shack where you can grab some amazing fare.
-Jalama Beach Grill serves a World Famous Jalama Burger, along with an extensive menu including items like homemade clam chowder, chile verde, and melt-in-your-mouth Aunt Ruth’s Raw Apple Cake.
+There’s a small store and snack shack where you can grab some amazing fare for breakfast, lunch and dinner.
+Jalama Beach Grill serves a World Famous Jalama Burger, along with an extensive menu including items like homemade clam chowder, seafood, Jalama Chili, and various grilled items.

 Jalama Campground has 107 sites for tents and RVs, as well as cabins for a more rustic glamping stay.
-All of these camping and “glamourous camping” options overlook the beach and Pacific, while each are equipped with a picnic table and fire ring.
-Hot showers & restrooms are also within a short walking distance.
+All of these camping and “glamourous camping” options overlook the beach and the Pacific Ocean, while each are equipped with a picnic table and fire ring.
+Hot showers and restrooms are also within a short walking distance.